tseiman/ESContainerApiDemo/README.md

 ## security
 __Please note: the setup comes with default certificates - which are snake oil.
 For any security please substitute those trough useful ones!__
 Please do not use admin user for API access

+### Browser blocking self signed demo certificate
+Browsers will likely not accept the self signed certificate.
+It will come up with an error message like "This connection is not private" (Safari) or "Your connection is not secure" (Chrome).
+If you are shure you are accessing the demo you likely want to override that (you should be sure that you are accessing the container demo server).
+Most of the browsers will offer you an "advanced" or "details" or similar button - after clicking that there is typically a button (like "Open the webpage" or "Proceed") to open the page anyhow.
+Nevertheless there are Chrome settings and versions which give you an error message *NET::ERR_CERT_INVALID* - here is no option given to proceed anyhow - but still you can proceed by __typing blindly into the window with the error message "thisisunsafe"__ and Chrome will proceed.